ClinicalToCodeTS/Business-Insights-360/README.md

-#####❓ Key Business Questions
+##### ❓ Key Business Questions

 Before developing the dashboard, the following questions were addressed:

--❔ What is the objective of building this PowerBI dashboard?
+- ❔ What is the objective of building this PowerBI dashboard?

--📏 How will the success of this project be measured?
+- 📏 How will the success of this project be measured?

--⏳ What is the project deadline?
+- ⏳ What is the project deadline?

--👀 Do stakeholders expect a preview before the actual release?
+- 👀 Do stakeholders expect a preview before the actual release?

--💡 What are stakeholders' hopes for this project?
+- 💡 What are stakeholders' hopes for this project?

--😟 What are stakeholders' fears regarding this dashboard?
+- 😟 What are stakeholders' fears regarding this dashboard?

--👥 Who will use this dashboard and for what purpose?
+- 👥 Who will use this dashboard and for what purpose?

--🎯 What are stakeholders' expectations by the end of this project?
+- 🎯 What are stakeholders' expectations by the end of this project?

--⚠️ What can go wrong during this project?
+- ⚠️ What can go wrong during this project?

--📄 What resources/data are needed to build this dashboard?
+- 📄 What resources/data are needed to build this dashboard?

--🖌️ Are there any stakeholder inputs regarding the dashboard's design and views?
+- 🖌️ Are there any stakeholder inputs regarding the dashboard's design and views?

-######🗄️ Dataset Overview
+###### 🗄️ Dataset Overview

 Understanding available data is crucial before analysis.
 Familiarize yourself with the data:

--Dimension Table: Contains static data like customer and product details.
+- Dimension Table: Contains static data like customer and product details.

--Fact Table: Contains transaction data.
+- Fact Table: Contains transaction data.

 ⛓️‍💥gbd041
-- ** dim_customer
+- dim_customer

 -🌍 27 distinct markets (e.g., India, USA, Spain)